Skip to content

 Let’s say his odds are +250, he could still be a favored driver, but just not so much of a longshot.
 When you see the positive number, you will know that is how much you will win if you bet $100.

 You can bet any amount, obviously, it’s just a quick and easy way to figure out how much you’d win.
-You can bet on multiple drivers as well – which can cover your bases if you aren’t totally sure which will win.
+You can bet on multiple drivers as well – which can cover your bases if you aren’t sure which will win.

 Pole Position (Fastest Qualifier)